-Occasionally Underfloor Heating pipes become built-up with ‘sludge’ a combination of limescale, rust oil and other debris that’s created within heating systems.
+Occasionally Underfloor Heating pipes become built up with ‘sludge’, a combination of limescale, rust oil and other debris created within heating systems.
 The sludge will prevent your Underfloor Heating system from Heating at full capacity.

 Sometimes pipes become blocked with limescale which prevents the correct flow of water and Heating.
 A Power Flushing machine will clear any sludge build-up or blockages in your underfloor pipes.